ocapn/ocapn/draft-specifications/CapTP Specification.md

 When a message is sent over a CapTP boundary that includes a [Reference][Model-Reference] imported from a different session, a handoff MUST occur.
-The handoff is initated by the Gifter doing two things:
+The handoff is initated by the Gifter [depositing-the-gift](#depositing-the-gift) with the Exporter and [referencing the gift](#referencing-the-gift) with the Receiver, *in any order*.

-- Depositing a "gift" to the exporter's bootstrap object.
-- Creating and sending a signed `desc:handoff-give` to the Receiver in place of the [Reference][Model-Reference].

 ### [Depositing the gift](#depositing-the-gift)

 The gift is simply the imported [Reference][Model-Reference] that the Gifter holds.
-This is deposited by sending a [`op:deliver-only`](#opdeliver-only) message to the exporter's bootstrap object with three `args`, which are:
+This is deposited by sending a [`op:deliver-only`](#opdeliver-only) message to the Exporter's bootstrap object with three `args`, which are:

-1. A symbol that is the value `deposit-gift`
+1. A symbol whose value is "deposit-gift"
-2. A non-negative integer that is the ID of the gift, this MUST not have been used before in the **Gifter-Exporter** session (the `gift-id`)
+2. A previously-unused non-negative integer gift ID
-3. The [Reference][Model-Reference] being exported to the Receiver.
+3. The [Reference][Model-Reference] being exported.

 This is an example of how the message would look like: